mrc-ide/packit/testDeviceFlow/README.md

 # Packit testDeviceFlow

 This node app allows manual testing of device flow in Packit.
-It provides an example of logging a user in via device flow which can be replicated in orderly2, and other device flow clients.
+It provides an example of logging a user in via device flow which can be replicated in orderly, and other device flow clients.

 Device flow should work with all Packit auth methods (basic, github and preauth/Montagu).